How is honey made from Nectar?

 Pollen is collected and brought back in pollen baskets on the bees' back legs which you can see easily.
 Unlike honey it is usually taken into the hive by the collecting bees themselves and packed in the comb.
 Bees rarely collect both honey and pollen.

 There is a small amount of pollen in the honey and some people report that taking honey derived from local plants can reduce the symptoms of hay fever and allergies, although to build up an immunity from the pollens that can cause hay-fever may take a few years.
 It is not certain if it is the pollen grains in the honey or other ingredients from local plants that can help in the perceived reduction of allergic symptoms.
-Other ingredients added by the bees have anti-fungal properties.
+Other ingredients added to honey by the bees have anti-fungal properties.
 Oh the clever little things!